 We are very pleased, and excited, to report that we have been invited back for a further Festival to take place in November 2018 and are looking forward to the encore.

 We have a breakaway group, referred to as ‘The Saga Louts’ which, despite requests from the musical director, insist on performing.
 Led by the excellent entertainer, Mick Mullarkey on guitar, and ably supported by John on ukulele, Peter on washboard, Paul on drums (or any litter bin that comes to hand), Ken on tea chest, Dave on tambourine, Stan on maracas and Harry on kazoo.
-Paul Stone has recently joined our merry band, playing tambourine with the occasional drinks tray rattle.
 An under rehearsed, but enthusiastic, band of performers lends another dimension to ‘entertainment’.

 On a more serious note, the choir is available to perform at weddings, private and Corporate functions.

 Formal concerts are our real love but with a smattering of comedy and laughs along the way.

 Carol singing at Ripley Co-op raising funds for the British Heart Foundation.

 Choir section ‘The Sagalouts’ busking in Alfreton for Comic Relief.